quicwg/base-drafts/draft-ietf-quic-http.md

 After the stream header, response streams contain a sequence of frames (see
 {{http-framing-layer}}).

-If a response stream identifies a stream that is not a request stream, or it references a stream that already has an associated response stream, the connection MUST be terminated with an HTTP_UNMATCHED_RESPONSE error.
+If a response stream header identifies a stream that is not a request stream, or it references a request stream that already has an associated response stream, the connection MUST be terminated with an HTTP_UNMATCHED_RESPONSE error.

 ### Data Streams {#stream-data}